Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsubsection{Syntactic interoperability}

 While technical interoperability is associated with hardware components and infrastructure, syntactic interoperability is usually associated with data formats \cite{veer_achieving_2008}.
 There are several standards that are widely used to promote syntactic interoperability among systems.
 Among them is the ISO/IEEE 11073 standard, which provides a common format for communication involving medical devices and patient health data, with an emphasis on vital signs.
-This is used by El-Sappagh et al. \cite{el-sappagh_mobile_2019} for message formatting between body sensors and the base unit.
+This is used by El-Sappagh et al. \cite{el-sappagh_mobile_2019} for formatting data for transmission to the base unit or gateway.
 Other important standards for health data are provided by Health Level 7 (HL7).
-One of these is Fast Health Interoperability Resources (FHIR), which describes data formats, resources, and an application programming interface (API) through which health information can be exchanged \cite{benson_principles_2021}.
-El-Sappagh et al. \cite{el-sappagh_mobile_2019} integrate FHIR in their proposed system, converting sensor data from the ISO/IEEE 11073 standard to FHIR resource formats.
-Additionally, the system receives data in FHIR format from hospital information systems.
+One of these is FHIR, which describes data formats, resources, and an application programming interface (API) through which health information can be exchanged \cite{benson_principles_2021}.
+Two of the 48 systems make use of FHIR.
+El-Sappagh et al. \cite{el-sappagh_mobile_2019} convert sensor data from the ISO/IEEE 11073 standard to FHIR resource formats, while also receiving data in FHIR format from hospital information systems.
 In this way, both sensor data and data from hospital systems are in the same format.
-FHIR resources can be defined using different data formats\footnote{\url{https://build.fhir.org/resource-formats.html}}, including XML, JavaScript Object Notation (JSON), and Terse RDF Triple Language (Turtle).
+Similarly, Kilintzis et al. \cite{kilintzis_supporting_2019} propose a semantic model based on FHIR, using its data types and defining classes as FHIR resource categories.
+FHIR resources can be defined using different data formats\footnote{\url{https://build.fhir.org/resource-formats.html}}, including XML, RDF serialised in Turtle, and JSON.
+Both systems use the JSON format.